Misdemeanor to felony: WPD and local dealership plea lawmakers for change in car theft penalties

 WICHITA, Kan.
-(KSNW)- A plea for change.
-Car thefts in Wichita are up an astonishing 84 percent from a year ago.
-Wichita Police and a general manager of a dealership said the state law needs to be changed.
+(KSNW) – A plea for change.
+Car thefts in Wichita are up an astonishing 84% from a year ago.
+Wichita police and a general manager of a dealership said the state law needs to be changed.

-The Scholfield Honda received a call from the Wichita Police Department on Saturday morning.
+The Scholfield Honda dealership received a call from the Wichita Police Department on Saturday morning.

 General manager Brad Cox said police told him a stolen car slammed into the dealership’s lot.
 He said he knew it would be difficult to find out who did it.

-Cox said the woman totaled a vehicle and left 20,000 dollars worth of damage for the dealership to pay for.
+Cox said the woman totaled a vehicle and left $20,000 worth of damage for the dealership to pay for.
 He said it’s the worst-case scenario.

-Cox said in his 27 years of being in the car business, this last year has been the first time he has had 6 cars stolen, never to be seen again.
+Cox said in his 27 years of being in the car business, this last year has been the first time he has had six cars stolen, never to be seen again.

 “The police are very frustrated because they pull over the stolen vehicles, people get out and say they’re joyriding.
 Virtually, they’re getting a ticket for stealing a vehicle,” said Cox.